2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 #### Overall View

 Barcelona has a total of 18,857 listings, while Madrid has 26,868.
 Focusing only on short-term rentals, Barcelona has 14,848 listings with an average price of €219.05 per night, while Madrid offers 26,215 listings with a median price of €136.24 per night.
-This difference is also noticeable when analyzing the features offered for that price :
+This difference is also noticeable when analysing the features offered for that price :

 **3.1.1 Room Type and Price Relationship:**